any-docs/css/content/reference/at-rules/@container/index.md

 Style declarations are filtered by a condition and applied to the container if the condition is true.
 The condition is evaluated when the queried container size, [`<style-feature>`](#container_style_queries), or scroll-state changes.

-The {{cssxref("container-name")}} property specifies a list of query container names.
+The `container-name` property specifies a list of query container names.
 These names can be used by `@container` rules to filter which query containers are targeted.
 The optional, case-sensitive `<container-name>` filters the query containers that are targeted by the query.

 Once an eligible query container has been selected for an element, each container feature in the `<container-condition>` is evaluated against that query container.